golistic/xgo/README.md

 `xgo` is meanly used by other projects the author is maintaining and does nothing extraordinary except taking away the tedious repeating.
-The package grow from an old package, which was split into various separate repositories within github.com/golistic.
+The package grew from an old package, which was split into various separate repositories within github.com/golistic.
 However, this is way too much overhead and maintenance, so we decided to revert back to a single repository: `xgo`.